MY LOCATION FIND A LOCATION

 Also wrap the red terminal with a cloth or cover it with a plastic cup to make sure it doesn’t touch the battery or any metal in the engine on accident.

 Knowing which battery cable to disconnect first can be the most puzzling part of removing a car battery.
 It’s also a safety issue.
 You don’t want to touch the wrong battery terminal.
-But which one is the wrong one?
 If you’re not disconnecting car batteries every day, it’s easy to forget which one to remove.

 Interstate Batteries strongly recommends you visit your nearest repair shop or Interstate All Battery Center before attempting to disconnect your battery.